Combined Evidence for the $X_{17}$ Boson After PADME Results on Resonant Production in Positron Annihilation: Introduction

 In the meantime, after an upgrade of the experimental apparatus, the $^8$Be anomaly was confirmed~\cite{Krasznahorkay:2018snd}, and during the following years, other anomalies were repeatedly observed by the ATOMKI collaboration in the $e^+e^-$ angular correlation spectra from de-excitation of $^4$He~\cite{Krasznahorkay:2019lgi,Krasznahorkay:2019lyl,Krasznahorkay:2021joi}, $^{12}$C~\cite{Krasznahorkay:2022pxs} and of the Giant Dipole Resonance (GDR) of $^8$Be~\cite{Krasznahorkay:2023sax,Krasznahorky:2024adr}.
 An anomaly consistent with the ATOMKI findings was recently observed also in an experiment conducted at VNU-University of Science, that investigated IPC in the de-excitation of $^8$Be$^*$(18.15\,MeV)~\cite{Anh:2024req}.
 Remarkably, the kinematic features of all these observations appear to be consistent with a single explanation in terms of a new boson with mass around 17\,MeV emitted in the transition of the excited nuclei to the ground state~\cite{Feng:2016jff,Feng:2016ysn,Feng:2020mbt,Barducci:2022lqd}.
 Another experiment aiming to verify the existence of the X17 particle was conducted at the Paul Scherrer Institute with the MEG II (Muon Electron Gamma) detector~\cite{MEGII:2024urz}, using the same $^7$Li(p,$e^+e^-$)$^8$Be reaction used by ATOMKI.
 In this case, no significant evidence of the $X_{17}$ particle was found.
 However, since MEG II reports results that are compatible with the ATOMKI ones within $1.5\,\sigma$, they disfavour but do not rule out the $^8$Be anomaly.
 Instead, their measurement can be consistently incorporated into a global fit, as was already suggested in Ref.~\cite{Barducci:2025hpg}.
-In the near future, other experimental collaborations will provide additional results on the $X_{17}$.
+Additionally, results from the SINDRUM-I experiment~\cite{Eichler:2021efn} set rather stringent constraints on the hypothetical $X_{17}$~\cite{Hostert:2023tkg,DiLuzio:2025ojt}.
+However, the corresponding limits strongly depend on the spin and parity of the particle, as well as on its couplings to quarks.
+Establishing a proper limit would thus require a dedicated analysis of the underlying dynamics, a task beyond the scope of this work.
+In the near future, other experimental collaborations will provide additional results on the hypothetical $X_{17}$, see e.g. Refs.~\cite{Azuelos:2022nbu,Cortez:2023ycv,Gustavino:2024wgb,Gongora-Servin:2025uda,LDMA2025LNL}.
 An interesting overview of published and forthcoming experimental results is presented in Ref.~\cite{Krasznahorky:2024adr}, while a review of possible theoretical interpretations can be found in Ref.~\cite{Alves:2023ree}.